Architecture of India: Rajput Architecture

 In Hindi, the "Chhatri" refers to a canopy or umbrella.
 Chhatris are the elevated pavilions with dome shaped porches.
 The Chhatris are used as a symbol to portray the fundamentals of admiration and pride in its style of architecture.

 A Jharokha is a kind of suspended enclosed gallery.
-A significant purposes it served was to allow women to witness the events and society outside the palace life without being noticed.
-This eventually lead to Jharokha Darshan, adapted by Mughals, which allowed essential and direct communication between the emperors or kings and the general public.
+A significant purpose it served was to allow women to witness the events and society outside the palace life without being noticed.
+This eventually lead to Jharokha Darshan, adapted by the Mughals, which allowed essential and direct communication between the emperors or kings and the general public.

 The walled city of Jaipur was formed in 1727 by Kacchwaha Rajput ruler Jai Singh II, and is "a unique example of traditional Hindu town planning", following the precepts set out in much Hindu texts.
 Subsequently, the City Palace, Hawa Mahal, Rambagh Palace, Jal Mahal and Albert Hall Museum were also built.
 Udaipur also has several palaces, including the Bagore-ki-Haveli, now a museum, built in the 18th century.